 - Emotional and physical security

-But what happens when your elderly loved one is requiring full-time care and support?
-One of the most distressing things for elderly people if they are considering a care home is that they are unable to bring their beloved pet.
-Which is why so many families are now choosing another care option – live in care.
-This home care option allows your elderly loved one to stay in the comfort of their own home with their beloved pet rather than face a future in a care home without them.
-Hiring a live in carer means they are able to care for your loved one and their beloved pet and take on responsibility when they are struggling to carry out their daily routine.
+What happens when your elderly loved one requires full-time care and support?
+One of the most distressing propsects for elderly people if they are considering a care home is that they are unable to bring their beloved pet along with them.
+This is why so many families are now choosing another care option – live-in care.

-The benefits of having a live in carer caring for your loved ones and their pets are huge.
-Live-in care is still a relatively unknown concept to residential care homes however it allows those who are requiring around the clock care and support to remain in their own homes and lead a dignified independent life.
+As well as pets making excellent companions for elderly people, there are many benefits of having a live-in carer to support your loved one in their own home.
+Live-in care is a relatively unknown care option that allows those who require around the clock care to remain living independently in their own home.

-If you’re considering different care options and want to keep your elderly loved ones and their beloved pet together at home – then please consider a living in carer.
-To arrange a FREE no obligation care assessment or to trial home care on a short-term basis, please contact us today.
+If you’re considering different care options and would like to keep your elderly loved one at home with their pet, please consider live-in care services from IP Homecare.
+To arrange a free no obligation care assessment or to trial home care on a short-term basis, please contact us today.